SanjibaniSamal-10/Build-Your-Own-AI-Agent-Framework/LIMITATIONS.md

   Kafka is used for messaging, but agents currently execute on a single node.

 - **ML models are lightweight demo models**
-  OpenVINO integration is demonstrated using simplified models rather than large-scale production LLMs.
+  OpenVINO integration is demonstrated using simplified models; large-scale production LLMs are not included.